Annals of Wine Marketing #3 - Tiny's Vino Keeno

 He was a regular face on the Pioneer Square scene, working at clubs and bars.
 Had a radio show on the ur-indie station, KRAB.
 Hippies and punks called him friend.
 He worked railroads, tugboats and drove big rigs.
 And he put his name on a wine - Tiny's Vino Keeno.

 The wine itself was an "apple wine with grape and other natural flavors added."
 Yum!
-It was produced by the Werberger Winery in Shelton - not too far from where the original bunch of grapes for wine production in Washington were planted.
+It was produced by the Werberger Winery in Shelton - not too far from where the original bunch of grapes for wine production in Washington were planted in Grapeview.
 The winery gave up the ghost some time in the 70s, not too long after they produced Tiny's Vino Keeno.
 One hopes that TVK was not the cause.
 But the winds of change were blowing across the Washington wine biz.
 Things were beginning to get more sophisticated, and well... better.

 Tiny's Vino Keeno wasn't made for cellaring.
 It was for a cheap drunk.
 However, if anyone has a bottle squirreled away somewhere, please tell me!